-Expats moving to Gambia will find a country that is home to a vibrant culture characterised by public wrestling matches, heaving marketplaces and energetic music.
+Expats moving to the Gambia will find a country that is home to a vibrant culture characterised by public wrestling matches, heaving marketplaces and energetic music.

-Expats should expect to experience a slower pace of life, especially when doing business in Gambia.
-Getting the correct visa can be an arduous process and bureaucratic backlogs often cause endless frustration for new expats.
+Expats should expect to experience a slower pace of life, especially when doing business in the Gambia.
+Getting the correct visa can be an arduous process and bureaucratic backlogs often cause frustration for new expats.

-Expats living in Gambia will grow accustomed to hearing a diverse range of local languages including Wollof, Fula and Jola.
+Expats living in the Gambia will grow accustomed to hearing a diverse range of local languages including Wollof, Fula and Jola.
 However, English is the official language and communication should not be too much of an issue.
 Gambians are known for being warm and friendly and it will soon become apparent to new arrivals how the country earned its reputation as the ‘Smiling Coast’.
-Islam is the predominant religion practised in Gambia, and expats should always be respectful of local traditions and dress conservatively.
+Islam is the predominant religion practised in the Gambia, and expats should always be respectful of local traditions and dress conservatively.

-Expats moving to Gambia will be reassured to know that it's among the safest countries in Africa and there is very little serious crime committed against foreigners.
-This doesn't mean expats should become complacent as there are plenty of conmen and hustlers looking to take advantage of naïve new arrivals.
+Expats moving to the Gambia will be reassured to know that it's among the safest countries in Africa and there is very little serious crime committed against foreigners.
+This doesn't mean expats should become complacent, as there are plenty of conmen and hustlers looking to take advantage of naïve new arrivals.

-Those relocating to Gambia are likely to experience some culture shock and a degree of frustration when it comes to bureaucratic backlogs, but they will be rewarded with a rich cultural experience in a vibrant and diverse country.
+Those relocating to the Gambia are likely to experience some culture shock and a degree of frustration when it comes to bureaucratic backlogs, but they will be rewarded with a rich cultural experience in a vibrant and diverse country.